NSERC Summer Research Projects

 to talk to me.

-embedded in documents.
-These lists and tables are much different than relational tables in that the schema information either is not available or is not know in advance.
-This project will build tools and will experiments for effectively querying Web tables.
+Web tables and open data resources are much different than relational tables in that the schema information either is not available or is not accurate.
+This project will build tools and will experiment with different algorithms for explorative querying and analysis of such data sources.

 Applicants are expected to have a good CS background (preferably be in their 3rd or